nna0702/nna0702.github.io/index.md

 - The assignments are often based on academic research on real-world problems.

 *What could be improved*
-- Some of the solutions to the assignments could be better explained.
+- Some of the solutions to the econometrics assignments could be better explained.

 # My data analysis projects